Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Abstract

 \section{Abstract}

-Irregularly sampled time series are becoming increasingly prevalent in various domains, especially in medical applications.
-Although different highly-customized methods have been proposed to tackle irregularity, how to effectively model their complicated dynamics and high sparsity is still an open problem.
-This paper studies the problem from a whole new perspective: transforming irregularly sampled time series into line graph images and adapting powerful vision transformers to perform time series classification in the same way as image classification.
-Our approach largely simplifies algorithm designs without assuming prior knowledge and can be potentially extended as a general-purpose framework.
-Despite its simplicity, we show that it substantially outperforms state-of-the-art specialized algorithms on several popular healthcare and human activity datasets.
-Especially in the challenging leave-sensors-out setting where a subset of variables is masked during testing, the performance improvement is up to 54.0\% in absolute F1 score points.
-Our code and data are available at \url{https://github.com/Leezekun/ViTST}.
+Irregularly sampled time series are increasingly prevalent, particularly in medical domains.
+While various specialized methods have been developed to handle these irregularities, effectively modeling their complex dynamics and pronounced sparsity remains a challenge.
+This paper introduces a novel perspective by converting irregularly sampled time series into line graph images, then utilizing powerful pre-trained vision transformers for time series classification in the same way as image classification.
+This method not only largely simplifies specialized algorithm designs but also presents the potential to serve as a universal framework for time series modeling.
+Remarkably, despite its simplicity, our approach outperforms state-of-the-art specialized algorithms on several popular healthcare and human activity datasets.
+Especially in the rigorous leave-sensors-out setting where a portion of variables is omitted during testing, our method exhibits strong robustness against varying degrees of missing observations, achieving an impressive improvement of 42.8\% in absolute F1 score points over leading specialized baselines even with half the variables masked.
+Code and data are available at \url{https://github.com/Leezekun/ViTST}.